wetryingtodorock/getblock-docs/en/rpc-service/gno/ws/gno_eth_accounts.md

 ---
-title: gno:eth_accounts \[WebSocket\]
+title: gno:eth_accounts - Gnosis
-description: Returns a list of account addresses a client owns.
+description: Example code for the gno:eth_accounts ws method. Сomplete guide on how to use gno:eth_accounts ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters